What are Refractive Errors?

-Refractive Errors are common visual problems that result in blurred vision.
-Myopia (nearsightedness), hyperopia (farsightedness), astigmatism and presbyopia are the different types of refractive error.
+Refractive errors are common visual problems that result in blurred vision.
+Myopia (short-sightedness), hyperopia (long-sightedness), astigmatism and presbyopia are the different types of refractive errors.

-Refraction is the bending of light as it passes through one object to another.
+Refraction is the bending of light as it passes through one object on to another.
 Vision occurs when light rays are bent (refracted) as they pass through the cornea and the lens.
 The light is then focused onto the retina.
-The retina converts light-rays into messages that are sent through the optic nerve to the brain.
+The retina converts light rays into messages that are sent through the optic nerve to the brain.
 The brain interprets these messages into the images we see.

 Refractive errors can affect both children and adults.
-However its important to detect refractive error in children so as to avoid the development of lazy eyes.
+However, it is important to detect refractive errors in children so as to avoid the development of lazy eyes.

-Individuals that have parents with certain refractive errors may be more likely to get one or more refractive errors.
+Individuals who have parents with certain refractive errors may be more likely to get one or more refractive errors.

 Blurred vision is the most common symptom of refractive errors.
 Other symptoms may include: